14 Top-Rated Tourist Attractions in the Sea of Galilee Region

 Arbel National Park is a wonderful place to put your hiking shoes on and hit the trail.
 The major attraction here is the walk up to the Horns of Hittim - the scene of a decisive battle during the Crusader period.
 On July 4th, 1187, Saladin inflicted an annihilating defeat on the Crusaders here.
-The Latin kingdom founded 88 years before now lost its capital, Jerusalem, and much of its territory; and for the remaining 104 years of its existence it was confined to a narrow coastal strip with its capital at Acre (Akko).
+The Latin kingdom founded 88 years before now lost its capital, Jerusalem, and much of its territory, and for the remaining 104 years of its existence, it was confined to a narrow coastal strip with its capital at Acre (Akko).
 It is a half-hour walk to the top of the hill on a footpath running up from the main road.
-From the summit, on which there are Bronze Age remains, there are fine views of Eastern Galilee and the Sea of Galilee.
+From the summit, where there are Bronze Age remains, are fine views of Eastern Galilee and the Sea of Galilee.

-Location: 10 km west of Tiberias
+Location: 10 kilometers west of Tiberias

 5 Kibbutz Ginosar